 Click here to see the AWS IoT Greengrass getting started guide.

-What are the major components of AWS IoT Greengrass software?
+What are the major components of AWS IoT Greengrass?
 What does each component do?

-AWS IoT Greengrass consists of three software distributions: AWS IoT Greengrass Core, AWS IoT Device SDK, and the AWS IoT Greengrass SDK.
+AWS IoT Greengrass consists of a cloud service and three software distributions for IoT devices: AWS IoT Greengrass Core, AWS IoT Device SDK, and the AWS IoT Greengrass SDK.
 The chart below compares those three software distributions to one another.

 AWS IoT Greengrass also works together with Amazon FreeRTOS.
-For more information about AWS IoT Greengrass and Amazon FreeRTOS, see the FAQ section called “Connecting AWS IoT Greengrass to Amazon FreeRTOS and other Devices.”
+For more information about AWS IoT Greengrass and Amazon FreeRTOS, see the FAQ section called “Connecting Amazon FreeRTOS and other devices to AWS IoT Greengrass.”

 |Purpose||Where it Runs